Get Cutting Edge Herbal Supplements for Men

 Catechins are naturally occurring compounds found in different types of plants, called flavonoids.
 Flavonoids are powerful antioxidants that may help protect the body from free radicals.
-Free radicals have been shown to contribute to aging and different types of cancers.
 There are different types of catechins found in plants.
 These different types of the compound all have effects on the human body.

 What are the Benefits of Catechins?

 Catechins have been shown to be good for the skin.
 They help promote the skinís natural defenses and healing properties.
 Catechins work to neutralize free radicals that directly contribute to aging.
-Studies have shown that certain catechins fight the growth of cancer cells.
-In preliminary studies, catechins show promise in killing cancer cells as well.
-Catechins may boost the effectiveness of antibiotics in fighting off bacterial infections.
-This is promising in the battle against the rise of superbugs, like MRSA.
-Superbugs are bacteria that are resistant to the strongest antibiotics available.
-People suffering with diabetes may benefit from a diet rich in catechins.
-Catechins boost the bodyís ability to produce insulin.
+Studies show people suffering from diabetes may benefit from a diet rich in catechins.
+Catechins may boost the bodyís ability to produce insulin.
 People with diabetes have trouble producing enough insulin to counteract blood sugars.
 When certain catechins are consumed along with starchy foods, like bagels, the blood sugar spike that is normally produced is inhibited.
-This shows promise for those suffering from diabetes in the future.

 What Foods Contain Catechins?